The resource theory of causal influence and knowledge of causal influence: Conclusions

 In the latter resource theory, we ultimately see that resourcefulness consists {\em both} of having knowledge of the function relating one's causal relata {\em and} for the actual function relating the causal relata to be one with large causal connectivity.
 Thus this resource theory can aptly be summarized as follows:

-In both cases, we developed the resource theory extensively for the simplest DAG (with two observed variables with a direct causal influence from one to the other, and no confounders), for arbitrary cardinalities in the first case, and for binary variables in the second case.
-Extending the second resource theory to the case of arbitrary cardinalities is an obvious next direction, and first steps towards it were presented in Sec.~\ref{se:n2n}.
+In both cases, we developed the resource theory extensively for the simplest DAG (with two observed variables with a direct causal influence from one to the other, and no confounders), for arbitrary finite cardinalities.
+Moreover, we derived a complete set of monotones for variables with arbitrary finite cardinalities in the first resource theory, and for binary variables in the second resource theory.
+Extending the second resource theory to the case of arbitrary cardinalities (including infinite cardinalities) is an obvious next direction, and first steps towards it were presented in Sec.~\ref{se:n2n}.
 After that, the next (and more difficult) direction would be to deal with confounders and ultimately to extend our resource theories to arbitrary DAGs.

 One motivation for understanding these resource theories (even in simple contexts) is to ultimately develop analogous resource theories in the context of quantum causal influence.
-A first lesson of our work (continuing on from the arguments of Ref.~\cite{schmid2020unscrambling}) is that one must be careful even about what kind of thing is taken to constitute a resource in the context of understanding causal influence.
+A first lesson of our work (continuing on from the arguments of Ref.~\cite{omlet}) is that one must be careful even about what kind of thing is taken to constitute a resource in the context of understanding causal influence.
 For example, we argued here that it is useful to study probability distributions over functions rather than stochastic maps in the classical case, which suggests that the most insightful object to study in the quantum case is not merely a CPTP map, but rather some other object characterizing uncertainty about more fine-grained causal relations.